Power Analysis New Levels of Accuracy and Flexibility Meet the Challenges of Evolving Technology and StandardsOctober 15, 2018 by Anoop Gangadharan

 About the Author

-Anoop Gangadharan is product marketing manager at Yokogawa Europe.
+Anoop Gangadharan is the Product Marketing Manager at Yokogawa Europe.
 He holds a BSc in electronics and telecommunications from Rajagiri School of Engineering and Technology and an MSc in business administration and marketing from RSM Erasmus Universiteit.